At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Accuracy for long-distance shooting

-- Light transmission on the scopes allows clarity and brightness at a greater magnification range
+- Light transmission on the scopes allows clarity and brightness at greater magnification ranges.

 - Can withstand heavy recoil of large caliber rifles